alexlawrence/declarative/README.md

 });
 ```

-The _id_ of a mapping identifies it for later use.
+The **id** of a mapping is for looking it up in the registry for later use.
-The _prefix_ describes the string that is put before the type when used as an attribute of an element.
+The **prefix** describes the string that is put before the type when used as an attribute of an HTML element.
 While it accepts any string it should normally start with "data-" to make use of HTML5 valid data attributes.
-The _types_ array describes the valid types declarative should consider when applying the mapping.
+The **types** array describes the types declarative searches for when applying the mapping.
-The _callback_ function is called for every match of the mapping when applied.
+The **callback** function is called for every match of the mapping when applied.
 Parameters for the callback are the DOM element, the type without the prefix and the options as an object.

 Applying the above mapping to the DOM is done by writing the following: